 MCPS Cuts Budget as Costs Rise For Schools

-by Evelyn San Miguel ‘26 MCPS, as a result of losses in pandemic relief funds and coming short by $30 million of the Board of Education’s funding request, has reduced the budget for the 2024-25 school year, cutting programs like the Virtual Academy, increasing class sizes, and delaying the expansion of the Pre-Kindergarten program.
-As the 2024-25 school year crept … Read More
+by Evelyn San Miguel ’26 MCPS has reduced the budget for the 2024-25 school year, cutting programs like the Virtual Academy, increasing class sizes, and delaying the expansion of the pre-kindergarten program.
+The cuts come as a result of losses in pandemic relief funds and also a $30 million shortfall of the Board of Education’s funding request.
+As the 2024-25 … Read More

 English Department Curbs Phones In Class